intel/media-driver/docs/media_features.md

 |            | Max Res. | 16k            | 8k             | 8k             |

 - \* VP8 is only supported on TGL platform
+- \** HVEC/VP9 12bit use P016/Y216/Y416 with the least significant 4 bits are set to zero

 ### JPEG Decoding Format Support
 | Input Format                                         | Output Format | Max resolution | Supported Platforms |